SAP/spartacus-docs/_pages/dev/features/punchout.md

 title: PunchOut
 ---

-SAP Commerce B2B Composable Storefront supports PunchOut functionality, which allows a buyer to shop a supplier's online catalog and save the cart as a requisition in the buyer's procurement system for approval.
+The B2B PunchOut functionality allows a buyer to shop a supplier's online catalog and save the cart as a requisition in the buyer's procurement system for approval.

-## Schematics
+## Schematics / (Enabling B2B PunchOut in Composable Storefront?)

-To add punchOut lib via schematics:
+To enable B2B PunchOut, you can install the PunchOut library using the following schematics:

 ```bash
 ng add @spartacus/punchout
 ```

-## CMS Sample Data
+## CMS Components

+(Verify)
+The PunchOut feature is CMS-driven.
+If you are using the Spartacus Sample Data Extension, the PunchOut CMS components are already enabled.
+However, if you decide not to use the `spartacussampledata` extension, you can enable the PunchOut CMS components manually through ImpEx.

 ### Adding the CMS Components Manually Using ImpEx

-To add all of the necessary CMS components and related data for Punchout, import the following ImpEx:
+To add all of the necessary CMS components and related data for PunchOut, import the following ImpEx:

 ```text
 $contentCatalog=powertools-spaContentCatalog